TheProjectsX/youtube-toolkit/README.md

     > Download the Thumbnail of the video in different Resolution.
 -   ### Video Bookmarks
     > Save your Video's specific times as Bookmarks!
+-   ### Prevent Playback
+    > Prevent YouTube from Playing same type of Videos.
+Uses Video Titles to check same type of videos.
+You can use Threshold and Limit to Customize the Changes.
+-   ### Max Duration
+    > Only play Videos with a Maximum Duration.
+Useful when playing Musics.
 -   ### MORE INCOMING!!!

 ## Screenshots!